-The loss of data and disruption caused by unplanned data center downtime can cost enterprise-level businesses thousands of dollars per minute.
-Clearly, you need to have a disaster recovery plan that minimizes your losses.
+The loss of data and disruption caused by unplanned data center downtime can cost businesses.
+Businesses need to have a disaster recovery plan that minimizes application and data losses.
 But obsessing about downtime can drive up costs, too, as it can lead you to invest in a more robust solution than you need.

 To create the most effective disaster recovery and business continuity plan for your organization, you need to assess the needs of each of your workloads separately using two critical metrics: Recovery Time Objective (RTO) and Recovery Point Objective (RPO).

-- Recovery time objective (RTO) – The targeted length of time from failure to restoration of business systems and services after a disaster.
+- Recovery time objective (RTO) – The acceptable amount of time from failure to restoration of business systems and services after a disaster.

 - Recovery point objective (RPO) – The maximum amount of data loss the business deems acceptable following a disaster or failure.